moriel5/Dell-LFX-PSUs/README.md

 # Dell-LFX-PSUs
-Repository of Dell LFX Power Supplies, Starting With those Meant for the Optiplex 790-7010 SFF Lineups
+Repository of Dell LFX power supplies, starting with those meant for the Optiplex 790-7010 SFF lineups

 Optiplex 790-7010 SFF